 This past Holiday season, my friend and I decided to get creative and make DIY candles with Essential Oils as Holiday gifts for people.
 We love DIY projects.

-This past Holiday, my friend and I decided to get creative and make DIY candles as gifts for people.
-It was such a rewarding experience to hand make candles for people we love, with our own mixes of Aromatherapy Essential Oil Blends.
+Not only do essential oil candles make great gifts, but it was also such a rewarding experience to hand-make candles for people we love, with our own mixes of Aromatherapy Essential Oil Blends.

-Fragrance is pretty personal but when mixing essential oils, you can use different premade aromatherapy blends or individual essential oils.
+The fragrance is pretty personal but when mixing essential oils, you can use different premade aromatherapy blends or individual essential oils.

 One of my favorite scents is Happy Day.
 It’s a happiness-boosting essential oil blend, featuring certified-organic citrus oils like bergamot and grapefruit.

 As you can see in the image above, there are lava rocks that are porous, so when you dab on the essential oils, they pool in the crevasses and release a scent as you move.

 How to Make Scented Candles with Essential Oils.

 Candle-making has been around for years.
 It’s pretty simple really.
 You can make your own candles with fragrance oils or essential oils.